Managing File Formats¶

 - Select a Connection Mode.

 - Fill out the required fields of the selected Connection Mode.
-For Filesytem Mount Point connection mode, refer the Managing Remote Mounts page to fill out the required fields.
+For Filesystem Mount Point connection mode, refer to the Managing Remote Mounts page to fill out the required fields.

 - Click Browse.

 - Click the Select button to the right of the desired import file format.

 - Click Submit.

 For a Format Type of Delimited File, or Fixed Width File¶

 - Browse for the file from which to import fields.